John Huston

+John Marcellus Huston (/ˈhjuːstən/ HEW-stən; August 5, 1906 – August 28, 1987) was an American film director, screenwriter, and actor.
+He wrote the screenplays for most of the 37 feature films he directed, many of which are today considered classics.
+He received numerous accolades including two Academy Awards and three Golden Globe Awards.
+He also received a star on the Hollywood Walk of Fame in 1960 and the BAFTA Fellowship in 1980.

-In his early years, Huston studied and worked as a fine art painter in Paris.
+Son of actor Walter Huston, he studied and worked as a fine art painter in Paris.
 He then moved to Mexico and began writing, first plays and short stories, and later working in Los Angeles as a Hollywood screenwriter, and was nominated for several Academy Awards writing for films directed by William Dieterle and Howard Hawks, among others.
-His directorial debut came with The Maltese Falcon, which despite its small budget became a commercial and critical hit; he would continue to be a successful, if iconoclastic, Hollywood director for the next 45 years.
-He explored the visual aspects of his films throughout his career, sketching each scene on paper beforehand, then carefully framing his characters during the shooting.
-While most directors rely on post-production editing to shape their final work, Huston instead created his films while they were being shot, with little editing needed.
-Some of Huston's films were adaptations of important novels, often depicting a "heroic quest," as in Moby Dick, or The Red Badge of Courage.
-In many films, different groups of people, while struggling toward a common goal, would become doomed, forming "destructive alliances," giving the films a dramatic and visual tension.
-Many of his films involved themes such as religion, meaning, truth, freedom, psychology, colonialism, and war.
+His directorial debut came with The Maltese Falcon (1941), which despite its small budget became a commercial and critical hit; he continued to be a successful, if iconoclastic, Hollywood director for the next 45 years.

-While he had done some stage acting in his youth and had occasionally cast himself in bit parts in his own films, he primarily worked behind the camera until Otto Preminger cast him in 1963's The Cardinal, for which he was nominated for a Best Supporting Actor Oscar.
-He continued to take prominent supporting roles for the next two decades, including 1974's Chinatown (directed by Roman Polanski), and he lent his booming baritone voice as a voice actor and narrator to a number of prominent films.
-His last two films, 1985's Prizzi's Honor, and 1987's The Dead, filmed while he was in failing health at the end of his life, were both nominated for multiple Academy Awards.
-He died shortly after completing his last film.
+Huston directed acclaimed films such as The Treasure of the Sierra Madre (1948), Key Largo (1948), The Asphalt Jungle (1950), The African Queen (1951), Moulin Rouge (1952), Heaven Knows, Mr. Allison (1957), The Misfits (1961), The Night of the Iguana (1964), Fat City (1972), The Man Who Would Be King (1975), Annie (1982), Prizzi's Honor (1985) and The Dead (1987).
+During his 46-year career, Huston received 14 Academy Award nominations, winning twice.
+Huston acted in numerous films, receiving nominations for an Academy Award and a Golden Globe Award for The Cardinal (1963) and Chinatown (1974) respectively.
+He also acted in Casino Royale (1967), Myra Breckinridge (1970) and Battle for the Planet of the Apes (1973).
+He voiced the wizard Gandalf in The Hobbit (1977) and The Return of the King (1980).

 Huston has been referred to as "a titan", "a rebel", and a "renaissance man" in the Hollywood film industry.
-Author Ian Freer describes him as "cinema's Ernest Hemingway"—a filmmaker who was "never afraid to tackle tough issues head on."
 He traveled widely, settling at various times in France, Mexico, and Ireland.
-Huston was a citizen of the U.S. by birth but renounced this to become an Irish citizen and resident in 1964.
-He later returned to the U.S., where he lived the rest of his life.
-For his contributions to the American film industry, he received a star on the Hollywood Walk of Fame in February 1960.
+Huston was a citizen of the United States by birth but renounced this to become an Irish citizen and resident in 1964.
+He eventually returned to the United States, where he lived the rest of his life.
+He was the father of actress Anjelica Huston, whom he directed to an Oscar win in Prizzi's Honor.